 Online education at FGW - support & guidelines

 On this page, you will find information on remote education for lecturers of the Faculty of Humanities.
-Keep an eye on this webpage, we will regularly update it with useful information, invitations and answers to questions we are gradually collecting.
-Please note that this page is an addition to Remote Teaching website of Leiden University.
+Keep an eye on this web page, we will regularly update it with useful information, invitations and answers to questions we are gradually collecting.
+Please note that this page is an addition to the Remote Teaching website of Leiden University.

-Get inspired by these tips and tricks on the left from colleagues in and outside Leiden.
+Get inspired by these tips and tricks on the left from colleagues inside and outside Leiden.

 More items will follow.
-If you think there's more to share here, please, throw us a message.
+If there is anything you would like to add, please send us a message.

 Want to use Remindo for your future exams?
 Please contact ECOLe at least 3 weeks in advance.